Teacher video: Scale bars

 Using a scale bar to measure distance

-This Geography scheme of work video demonstrates how to calculate the length of routes on maps using scale bars.
-Teachers are shown how to apply this skill to both straight and curved lines by first measuring the route (either with a ruler or a piece of string) and then converting the measurement using the map’s scale bar.
+In this Geography video, teachers are shown how to calculate the length of routes on maps using scale bars.
+The lesson demonstrates how to measure both straight and curved lines, using either a ruler or a piece of string, and then convert the measurement using the map’s scale.

-The video explores how the scale bar shows a ratio between map distance and real-world distance, typically in kilometres.
-It explains how straight-line distances can be measured and multiplied using the map’s ratio, while curved lines (like a river or winding road) require a flexible tool such as string to follow the shape before measuring.
-These techniques can be applied to a range of maps including Ordnance Survey (OS) maps, helping children to interpret geographical data and apply mathematical reasoning when analysing maps.
-This cross-curricular link supports both Geography and Maths objectives.
+The video explains how scale bars show the ratio between map distance and real-world distance, typically in kilometres.
+Straight-line distances can be measured and multiplied using the map’s ratio, while curved routes such as rivers or winding roads require a flexible tool to follow the shape before measuring.
+These techniques can be applied to a range of maps including Ordnance Survey (OS) maps.
+Teachers are supported in helping the children interpret geographical data and apply mathematical reasoning when analysing maps.

-This video is part of Kapow Primary’s Geography – Fieldwork and map skills videos.
-It equips teachers with the confidence and clarity to model map measurement skills effectively.
+This video is part of Kapow Primary’s Geography map skills videos and equips teachers with the confidence and clarity to model map measurement skills effectively.

 For copyright reasons, you may not screenshot this page.